mindmagnet/tags-text-input/README.md

 ##  About

 This is a  wrapper over UITextView that offers support for finding and marking tags in the text entered.
-Take a look over example project in order to  the ideea .
+Take a look over example project in order to get the ideea.

 ## Usage